-Here's what to do: Check your Guide to HelpWare and All the Extras folder for information on obtaining service.
+If the problem is: Here's what to do: The Rapid Resume Features screen does not appear in the Setup Utility and the Rapid Resume Manager icon does not appear in the AptivaWare window.
+Check your Guide to HelpWare and All the Extras folder for information on obtaining service.
+When you turn on the computer, the desktop is not as you left it when you turned off the computer.
 Make sure another person hasn't used the computer and changed the desktop.
 Make sure Rapid Resume is enabled.
-Choose the Rapid Resume option from the Setup Utility Main Menu, and make sure that the APM BIOS Mode option is enabled.
+Choose the Rapid Resume option from the Setup Utility main menu, and make sure that the APM BIOS Mode option is set correctly for the operating system you are using.
+Computer turns off without saving information.
 Make sure Rapid Resume is enabled.
 Make sure Windows 95 is running when you turn off or suspend your computer.
 If you are running DOS instead of Windows, Rapid Resume will not work.
-Make sure the APM BIOS Mode option in the Setup Utility is enabled.
-For information about this option, see "Changing Rapid Resume features configuration" on page 37.
+Make sure the APM BIOS mode option in the Setup Utility is set to Rapid Resume.
+For information about this option, see "Changing Rapid Resume features configuration" on page 39.
 Make sure the On/Off Button Mode option in the Setup Utility is set to Rapid Resume.
-For information about this option, see "Rapid Resume advanced options" on page 40.
+For information about this option, see "Rapid Resume advanced options" on page 42.
 EMM386 or an upper memory manager program may not be set up properly.
+You pressed the on/off button on the system unit, but the computer has not turned off after 5 minutes.
 Check your Guide to HelpWare and All the Extras folder for information on obtaining service.
+Program is not active when you turn on the computer to resume working.
 Restart the program.
 Some programs will not operate correctly with Rapid Resume.
+Adapter cards don't work after you turn on the computer to resume working.
 In the Rapid Resume menu of the Setup Utility, make sure the Initialize Adapter Cards option is set to "Reload Device Drivers."
 Some adapter cards do not operate correctly with Rapid Resume.

-If the problem is: Here's what to do: Computer turns off or screen goes blank during activity (for example, when using a joystick).
-Press the system unit's on/off button.
+Here's what to do: Press the system unit's on/off button.
 Increase the Automatic Power Off time.
 Disable Rapid Resume and Standby during long periods of activity, such as when using a joystick.
-The game or program you were using does not have sound after a Rapid Resume.
 You were probably playing a game or using a program that communicates directly to the sound card, instead of communicating through the driver to the sound card.
 The game or program must communicate with the driver in order for Rapid Resume to restore the game or program.
 1. Restart the program.
 2. Restart the computer.
-You need to reset your computer because it does not respond to input from the keyboard and you cannot reset because Rapid Resume is enabled for the system unit's on/off button.
 Press the system unit's on/off button.
 Press Ctrl + Alt + Delete when you see the Rapid Resume screen.
 There may be a slight delay before the computer restarts.
 Note: Any data that is not saved before you press Ctrl + Alt + Delete will be lost.
-You added hardware or installed new software and you want to cancel Rapid Resume and restart the computer.
-1. Turn on the monitor.
-2. Turn on the system unit.
-3. Press Ctrl + Alt + Delete when you see the Rapid Resume screen.
+Turn on the monitor.
+Turn on the system unit.
+Press Ctrl + Alt + Delete when you see the Rapid Resume screen.
 There may be a slight delay before the computer restarts.
 Note: Any data that is not saved before you press Ctrl + Alt + Delete will be lost.
-Problems using or connecting to networks after turning on the computer to resume working where you left off.
 Try reconnecting to your network drives.
 If your computer has only DOS/Windows on it, make sure network drivers, network start commands, and other network commands come before "RESUME.EXE" in the AUTOEXEC.BAT file.
 Log off the network before turning off the computer.
 Use the Standby feature instead of the Rapid Resume feature to save energy.
 Some network cards are not designed to support Advanced Power Management (APM).
 These cards will not work with Rapid Resume.